Programme Assistant for the Environmental Peacemaking Programme

 Duties and responsibilities

-In this context, the Programme Assistant will support the EPM team in the delivery of high-quality projects in Somalia, Yemen and the Central Sahel among other countries.
-Working closely with the Programme Officer, the core tasks of the Assistant are to:
+The Programme Assistant will support the EPM team in the delivery of high-quality environmental peacemaking projects.
+Specifically, 2022 will see the beginning of a project in Yemen which the Assistant will be linked into.
+Working closely with the EPM HQ and country teams, the core tasks of the Assistant are to:

 - Provide operational, administrative and logistical support to the project teams, external experts and consultants throughout all phases of the project cycles to ensure smooth project delivery.

-- Provide operational and logistical support to field visits, appointments and meetings related to both internal and external project activities.
+- Plan field visits, appointments and meetings related to both internal and external project activities.

 - Contribute to monitoring and reporting on grants in accordance with project management systems.